 La Sociedad Honoraria Hispanica recognizes high achievement in Spanish, encourages competence in the Spanish Language, and fosters awareness of Spanish speaking peoples and cultures of the world including those in the United States.
 Membership is considered for those students that have a minimum cumulative average of A- after four semesters of Spanish.

-The purpose of Spectrum is to educate, engage, and enrich its members, and the wider school community on the important topics related to gender and identity.
-Always respectful and supportive, a club meeting may consist of a guest speaker with topical expertise, small and/or large group student discussions/activities, or joint meetings with other clubs (Hands Across Campus, for example).
-Membership is open to all students.
+The purpose of Spectrum is to educate, engage, and enrich its members, and the wider school community on the important topics related to gender and identity, with respect to the teachings of the Catholic Church.
+All are welcome to attend.
 The club meets once a month.